cseptesting/floatcsep/docs/examples/case_a.rst

-Experiment A - Simple Model and Catalog
+A - Simple Model and Catalog
 =======================================

 .. currentmodule:: fecsep